-BCIT contributes to the County workforce each year an average of 400 high school seniors certified in one of 28 vocational and technical career areas and, through its Adult School Division, approximately 1,800 adults who have completed either a certification or licensing program in one of the 32 vocational programs offered.
+BCIT contributes to the County workforce each year an average of 485 high school seniors certified in one of 30 career and technical programs and, through its Adult School Division, approximately 540 adults who have completed either a certification or licensing program in one of the 35 career programs offered.
 The Superintendent of BCIT is the liaison between the education community of the County and business and industry.